'Snowden refugees' in Hong Kong dream of safety in Canada | DW | 17.09.2019

 "He needed help," father Supun Kellapatha, told DW.
 "We are human, right?"
 He and his wife, Nadeeka Nonis, met in Hong Kong after they both fled persecution and abuse in Sri Lanka over their political opinions.
 They were used to helping new refugees on arrival.

-Then one day in 2013, their Canadian lawyer, Robert Tibbo, arrived at the door with Edward Snowden.
+Then one day in 2013, the family's immigration lawyer, Robert Tibbo, arrived at the door with his client Edward Snowden.

 Although the refugee family soon realized that helping Snowden was risky, the magnitude of what he was doing strengthened their resolve to help, despite the danger.